larssnip/HumGut/README.md

 `cluster95` column.
 These are the genomes representing the 95% clusters.
 In `HumGut.tsv` the rows are sorted in descending order by the `prevalence_score` and hence, the first row for each cluster is the genome to keep.
 Note that in the above code we assume the file `HumGut.tsv` and the folder `FNA` (with all fasta files) is in the current working directory, please use correct paths if they are elsewhere.

-This code above produces a compressed FASTA file, and you need to uncompress it before you call `kraken2-build`.
+This code produces a compressed FASTA file, and you need to uncompress it before you call `kraken2-build`.
 This file should be around 11GB when uncompressed.